AAlcazar5/expo-signal-clone/README.md

 ## Expo Signal Clone

-Signal clone built using Expo; has the ability to authenticate the user using Firebase, and message other users who are signed up to the app.
+Signal clone built using Expo; has the ability to authenticate users using Firebase, and message other users who are signed up to the app.

 To get started: